-We now develop Theorem 2.2 according to the type of each $L_i$.
+While Theorem 2.2 lets us work with a restricted set of candidates for each $L_i$, further pruning is facilitated by the type of each $L_i$.
 For this, we need a series of lemmas. \begin{Lem} (Proposition 9.2 in \cite{J}) Let $L$ be a $\pi^i$-modular lattice of rank 2 with $n(L)=n(H(i))$.
 Then $L\cong H(i)$ in \textit{Case 2} with $i$ odd and in \textit{Case 1} with $i$ even. \end{Lem}

 \begin{Lem} (Proposition 4.4 in \cite{J}) A $\pi^i$-modular lattice $L$ has an orthogonal basis if $n(L)=s(L)$. \end{Lem}